Yoga Leggings

 View private label options →Five steps.
 Two are yoga-specific.
 None are negotiable.

 Submit your tech-pack, reference photo, or sketch with Pantone references.
-We confirm fabric availability, flag construction concerns, and quote per-size MOQ split.
+We confirm fabric availability, flag construction concerns, and call out stretch-direction implications before any pattern work.

 Fabric submitted to in-house lab. ΔL <8% threshold under stretched white-background light.
 Fabric passes or substitutes with a higher-GSM tier before pattern cut.

 Sample subjected to 50 wash-recovery cycles in lab.
-Pass = recovery within 5% of initial elongation.
-Industry standard stops at 25 cycles.
+Pass = recovery within 5% of initial elongation, tested per fabric lot.

 Recommended for OEM accounts with multi-season repeat-buyer audiences.

 Cut-and-sew across dedicated lines, inline QC at every station.
-Pre-shipment AQL 2.5 inspection, per-batch report.
+Pre-shipment inspection to the published sampling plan, per-batch report.
 FOB your designated port.
-Bureau Veritas or SGS third-party inspection on request.
+Third-party inspection (BV / SGS / Intertek) on request.

 Yes — go with ODM.
 We have 50+ yoga-specific block patterns: high-rise leggings, three impact tiers of bras, fitted tanks, lined shorts, and full unitards.
-You customize color, print, fabric tier, and labels.
-No tech-pack required.
+You choose colorways, prints, fabric tier, and labels; the pattern work is already done.

 We use Lycra T-400 or T-462 grade spandex (high elastic recovery).
 On request, we run a 50-cycle wash-recovery test on your sample before bulk production starts — recovery within 5% of initial elongation is our pass threshold.